Helix (band): Current and 1980s band reunion: July 2009–present

 Brian Vollmer had a cameo appearance in the second Trailer Park Boys movie Countdown to Liquor Day, released September 25, 2009.
 Helix also performed at the opening gala of the premier of the movie at the Halifax Metro Centre.

 The reunion tour has lasted into 2010 including both Canadian and US dates.
 Brian Vollmer also implied that he would like to continue writing for future Helix albums with former member Sean Kelly.
 In regards to Kelly's departure in 2009, Vollmer stated, "I give Sean my blessings, no worries.
 As long as we continue to write together, I am happy."

 On August 15, 2010, Vollmer announced the forthcoming release of two new Helix albums.
 The first, titled Smash Hits...Unplugged! contains acoustic re-recorded versions of Helix hits and a cover of the late Canadian singer James Leroy's "Touch Of Magic".
 The second album is a compilation called Running Wild in the 21st Century, containing Helix and Vollmer solo material from 1999 to 2010, including two unreleased tracks ("The William Tell Overture" and a new unnamed original song.)
 It was originally scheduled to be released in October 2010 but was delayed until 2011, due to problems getting permission to include the AC/DC cover "It's a Long Way to the Top".
 It will be replaced by a new original song instead, causing the delay.

 In November 2010, Vollmer announced that the band were filming a pilot episode for a Helix-based reality television series.

 In 2012, Helix toured across eight cities in southwestern/southeastern Ontario for a mini Heavy Mental Christmas Tour.
 Performing classic Christmas songs but with a twist of heavy metal, and they played their hit songs such as "Rock You", "Heavy Metal Love" and their own song "All I Want for Christmas...
 Is the Leafs to Win the Cup".

-Currently, the band is playing in bars/casinos across Canada, and they are working on a new album, which is due for release in 2023.

 Drummer Greg "Fritz" Hinz died of cancer on February 16, 2024, at the age of 68.

+On December 5, 2025, the band announced their new album, Scrap Metal, would be released on January 23, 2026.